-As with previous budgets, this adopted budget is guided by a strategic business plan- Supporting Community Recovery-which outlines the strategic priorities.
+As with previous budgets, this recommended budget is guided by a strategic business plan- Supporting Community Recovery-which outlines the strategic priorities.
 This plan is aligned with the Board of Directors' expectations-supporting community recovery from the pandemic, planning for the future, serving customers and rebuilding ridership and modernizing TheRide (See Board's Ends Policies, in the Board Policy Manual).
-These strategic priorities have been updated from the prior year's key priorities of (1) health and safety measures for public and employee health, (2) maintaining essential transportation needs and (3) preserving TheRide's financial sustainability.
-While these objectives still exist, the need to shift priorities was necessary as described above of the current internal and external factors.

-This FY2022 Adopted Budget presents a balanced financial plan to restore most of our core services and to follow the board approved strategy of dedicating local revenues to capital projects for service enhancement in the future.
+This FY2022 Recommended Budget presents a balanced financial plan to restore most of our core services and to follow the board approved strategy of dedicating local revenues to capital projects for service enhancement in the future.

-Highlights of the adopted FY2022 Budget:
+Highlights of the recommended FY2022 Budget:

-- Overall operating expenses are \$55,765,850 and \$10,840,000 in capital investments - Avoids deficit spending while utilizing federal funding for COVID-19 recovery
+- Overall operating expenses are \$55,765,850 and \$10,840,000 in capital investments - Avoids deficit spending while utilizing federal funding for COVID-19 recovery - Restores GoldRide services - Addresses the long-term financial picture by presenting 7-year operating plan

-- Restores GoldRide services - Addresses the long-term financial picture by presenting 7-year operating plan - A portion of local funds will be eligible to fund the capital reserve - Funds the priorities from the Supporting Community Recovery Plan - Presents a 10-year capital plan, and programs federal and state funding for major projects: - o Replacement and rehabilitation of fixed-route buses - o Capital maintenance for the bus garage - Planning and design work for future renovations of the Ypsilanti Transit Center and the Blake Transit Center
+- A portion of local funds will be eligible to fund the capital reserve - Funds the priorities from the Supporting Community Recovery Plan - Presents a 10-year capital plan, and programs federal and state funding for major projects: - o Replacement and rehabilitation of fixed-route buses - Capital maintenance for the bus garage - Planning and design work for future renovations of the Ypsilanti Transit Center and the Blake Transit Center